 Not much is known of Celsus.
 He was a Roman scholar, possibly associated with the Emperor Marcus Aurelius (161-190 AD).
 He was well versed in Greek philosophy and had a wide knowledge of the religions of different peoples.
 He travelled widely[2] and was a keen observer of manners and customs.
 He was eclectic in his philosophical orientation, with Neoplatonism dominating his thought, with Epicurean insertions.[3]

 He wrote On the True Doctrine before 180 AD.
 The book has not survived as such, but the famous theologian Origen later wrote a reply, Contra Celsum (c.
 248), quoting his work almost in its entirety.
 This is therefore the first anti-Christian work from the Greco-Roman world to which we have access today.
-On the True Doctrine, according to Celsus, is the doctrine “held by the most ancient and conquering peoples and by the wisest men.
-It was distorted or misunderstood first by the Jews, then by the Christians, who are only a branch of an already corrupted stem, Judaism.”
+On the True Doctrine, according to Celsus, is the doctrine “held by the most ancient and pious races and the wisest of men.
+It has been perverted or misunderstood first by the Jews, and then by the Christians, who are only an offshoot from an already corrupted stem, Judaism.”[4]

 Adhering to Platonic philosophy, Celsus believed that God was immobile, formless, impossible to name and very difficult to know.
 This God took care of the universe through what is called providence.
 Providence meant that God had given all beings, animate and inanimate, a place in the great whole for the good of the whole.
 He did not believe in a providence of love, because his God was above feelings.
 Feelings of any kind—love, anger, grief, joy, etc.—were alien to God.